EMBRYOPSIDA Pirani & Prado

 Petunia and Hyoscyamus, in different subfamilies, can be intergrafted (Taiz & Zeiger 2006).

 Chemistry, Morphology, etc. Lycium is recorded as accumulating glycine betaines, and some members at least are halophytic (Levin & Miller 2005).
-For alkaloids in Datureae, see Doncheva et al. (2006), and for withanolides, see Burton and Oberti (2000).
-Schizanthoideae have distinctive tropane alkaloids, hairs, and pollen (Hunziker 2001).
+For alkaloids in Datureae, see Doncheva et al. (2006), and for withanolides, see Burton and Oberti (2000), Chen et al. (2011) and Pigatto et al. (2014).
+Schizanthoideae have distinctive tropane alkaloids (Hunziker 2001).

 Knapp (2010) surved the considerable floral diversity in Solanaceae.
 Heterotopy of a foliar gene may be involved in the development of the notably inflated calyx surrounding the fruit in Physalis (He & Saedler 2007; c.f.
-Hu & Saedler 2007); inflated calyces occur in some nine genera, although details of the pattern of evolution - and perhaps also loss - of this feature are unclear.
+Hu & Saedler 2007); inflated calyces occur in some nine genera, although details of the pattern of their acquisition - and perhaps also loss - are unclear.
 In floral development, petal and stamen primordia together are lifted by zonal growth and the carpel primordia develop on a flat apex; in this respect there are some similarities between Solanaceae, Scrophulariaceae and Gesneriaceae, few with Montiniaceae (Huber 1980: 66-69; Ronse Decraene et al. 2000).
 For floral development in Datureae, see Yang et al. (2002).
 The flowers of Nolana have two long and two short stamens.
-The patterns of endothecial thickenings in the family are very diverse (Carrizo García 2002).
+The patterns of endothecial thickenings in the family are very diverse (Carrizo García 2002), and quite large and complex stigmas are common (Cocucci 1991, 1995).

 Phylogeny.
-For early studies of relationships, see Olmstead & Palmer (1992) and Fay et al. (1998b).
+Relationships along the spine of Solanaceae are still rather poorly known; for early studies, see Olmstead & Palmer (1992) and Fay et al. (1998b).
 The grouping [Petunioideae [Solanoideae + Nicotianoideae]] is well supported in Olmstead et al. (1999), although less so in Olmstead and Santiago-Valentin (2003).
-However, in the summary tree of Olmstead and Bohs (2007), immediately below the clade [Solanoideae + Nicotianoideae]was a polytomy including Petunioideae, Cestroideae and Schwenkioideae (see Dillon et al. 2009 for another topology).
+However, in the summary tree of Olmstead and Bohs (2007), immediately below the clade [Solanoideae + Nicotianoideae] was a polytomy including Petunioideae, Cestroideae and Schwenkioideae (see Dillon et al. 2009 for another topology).
 Relationships between these latter clades had only weak support; Schwenkia might be sister to the rest of the family (Olmstead et al. 1999).
-However, using the nuclear gene SAMT (salicylic acid methyl transferase), Martins and Barkman (2005) found Schizanthus in this position, and with rather strong support, with Schwenkia weakly linked with Cestroideae (see also Olmstead & Bohs 2007).
-The Goetzioideae clade in the past has included Duckeodendron as sister to the rest, but with only moderate support (Santiago-Valentin & Olmstead 2001, 2003); here its relationships are unresolved.
+However, using the nuclear gene SAMT (salicylic acid methyl transferase), Martins and Barkman (2005) found Schizanthus in this position, and with rather strong support, with Schwenkia weakly linked with Cestroideae (see also Olmstead & Bohs 2007), yet Schizanthus has also been strongly associated with Nicandra (Zamora-Tavares et al. 2016: ?sampling).
+A Goetzioideae clade has included Duckeodendron as sister to the rest, but with only moderate support (Santiago-Valentin & Olmstead 2001, 2003); here Duckeodendron is left unaffiliated.
 Wu et al. (2006) found a strongly supported grouping of [Solanoideae [Petunioideae + Nicotianoideae]], and although in this case no other clades of the family were included, the sequences analyzed came from ten orthologous loci each on a different chromosome.
 The two-gene tree in a recent study by Olmstead et al. (2008) is rather like that of Martins and Barkman (2005): [Schizanthoideae [Goetzioideae, Duckeodendron [[Cestroideae/Browallioideae, including Benthamiella et al.; their relationships have previously been unclear], Petunioideae, Schwenckioideae [Nicotianoideae + Solanoideae]]]], but support is strong for relationships between the last pair of taxa alone.
 Särkinen et al. (2013) added Reyesia to the taxa at the base of the tree whose inter-relationships are uncertain.
 Indeed, in this last study, [Petunioideae + Nicotianoideae] was the only well supported clade along the spine, although there was a weakly supported [Schwenkieae, Petunioideae, Cestroideae], even if in the latter it was unclear if Benthamiella was to be included.
-In the tree used for dating clades, Schwenkieae were sister to the whole family, which in turn consisted of two clades [Nicotianoideae + Solanoideae} and the rest (Särkinen et al. 2013).
+In a tree used for dating, Schwenkieae were sister to the whole family, which in turn consisted of two clades [Nicotianoideae + Solanoideae] and the rest (Särkinen et al. 2013: for details of the phylogeny, see add. file 2).

-Within Solanoideae, the limits of Solanum are to be expanded to include Cyphomandra and Lycopersicon; the hairs are often stellate and prickles are common (see Bohs 2005, 2007; Levin et al. 2006; Weese & Bohs 2007 [three genes, S. thelopodium sister ro rest, or unresolved in Bayesian analysis], Botany 2008: Botany without Borders 120-121.
-2008; Poczai et al. 2008; Särkinen et al. 2013: Thelopodium sister to the rest).
-Relarionships within the speciose subgenus Leptostemon, characterised by stellate hairs and prickles, are outlined by Stern et al. (2011).
-Jaltomata is sister to Solanum; major clades in that genus are characterised by fruit colour (Miller et al. 2011).
-For relationships within the distinctive Nolana, in the past often separated and placed in Nolanaceae because of its gynoecium, see Tago-Nakawaza and Dillon (1999), Dillon et al. (2007, 2009) and Tu et al. (2008).
-The distinctive Sclerophylax is also to be included in Solanoideae (Olmstead et al. 2008); it has sessile flowers, an inferior obliquely-oriented ovary with 2-3 ovules per carpel that are pendulous from the upper part of the loculus, and the calyx is accrescent, spinescent, and surrounds the 1-3-seeded fruit.
+Solanoideae.
+The limits of Solanum are to be expanded to include Cyphomandra and Lycopersicon (see Bohs 2005, 2007; Levin et al. 2006; Weese & Bohs 2007 [three genes, S. thelopodium sister to the rest, or unresolved in Bayesian analysis], Poczai et al. 2008; Särkinen et al. 2013, 2015: Thelopodium sister to the rest).
+Relationships within the speciose subgenus Leptostemonum, characterised by stellate hairs and prickles, are outlined by Stern et al. (2011) and Vorontsova et al. (2013: African taxa); there have been three invasions of the Old World (Aubriot et al. 2016).
+Särkinen et al. (2015) tackle relationships within the large black nightshade clade (morelloid Solanum species).
+Tepe et al. (2016) discuss relationships in the potato clade, made up of ca 11 sections and 194 species, most of which are in section Petota which includes the potato, Solanum tuberosum, although at around 112 species section Petota is less than half the size it was twenty five years ago.
+Jaltomata is sister to Solanum; major clades in the former genus are characterised by fruit colour (Miller et al. 2011).
+For relationships within the distinctive Nolana, in the past often separated and placed in Nolanaceae because of its gynoecium, see Tago-Nakawaza and Dillon (1999), Dillon et al. (2007, 2009), Tu et al. (2008) and Guerrero et al. (2013); N. sessiliflora may be sister to the rest of the genus.
+Lycium may be paraphyletic and will need to be expanded to include Phrodus and Grabowskia (Levin & Miller 2005; Levin et al. 2007; Levin et al. 2009).
+Relationships around Physalis are still poorly understood (Whitson & Manos 2005; Zamora-Tavares et al. 2016).
+The distinctive Sclerophylax is to be included in Solanoideae (Olmstead et al. 2008).

 Classification.
 For the main outlines of the classification above, see Olmstead et al. (2008).
 For the circumscription of Lycium, see Levin et al. (2011).
+Knapp et al. (2004a) provide an infrageneric classification of Nicotiana that deals with the hybrid origin of some clades; these are put in sections separate from those to which their parents belong.
 Solanaceae Source includes information currently mostly about Solanum, but its coverage will expand.

 Previous Relationships.
 Huchinson (1973) placed Duckeodendraceae in Boraginaceae, but doubtfully; Cronquist (1981) kept it as a poorly-known family; Takhtajan (1997) placed it as a separate family in Solanales.
-Its carpels are oblique to the main axis of the flower (Kuhlmann 1934), as is appropriate for a genus in Solanaceae.
-Nolanaceae have often been separated from Solanaceae because of their distinctive gynoecium; there are basically five carpels borne opposite the petals, but their number secondarily increases.
+Its carpels are oblique to the main axis of the flower (Kuhlmann 1934), as is appropriate for Solanaceae.